 Answer: No, usually the SUV owner’s bodily injury liability wouldn’t cover this type of injury to your son because he was not injured during an actual auto accident.

-If you have PIP or MedPay as part of your auto insurance policy, speak to your agent to see if this medical coverage would indeed cover the injuries your son sustained.
-If you don't have the coverage, then ask the SUV owner if he does.
-If he has either PIP or MedPay, see if he will speak to his agent and see if his coverages will pay for your son's medical expenses.
+If you have PIP or MedPay as part of your auto insurance policy, speak to your agent to see if this medical coverage would cover the injuries your son sustained.
+If you don’t have the coverage, ask the SUV owner if he/she does.
+If he has either PIP or MedPay, see if he will speak to his agent and see if his coverages will pay for your son’s medical expenses.

 Putting sporting equipment into the vehicle may be considered use of the vehicle, so it’s possible that PIP or MedPay would pay out if he made an auto insurance claim.

 It is possible the claim could be denied because the vehicle wasn’t being driven at the time, which may be what the policy describes as use.
 Or the insurer may not pay out because they find your son negligent for not taking due care and being close enough to a hot extended exhaust pipe to get burned.